Camping Birthday Party

 Chop-a-Log (this was a hit)

 Read books in a tent!
-Be sure to check out some of our favorite camping books!
+Be sure to check out some of our favorite children’s books about camping!

-We set out this camping-themed felt board on one of the tables for the kids to play with as well.
+We set out a camping themed felt board on one of the tables for the kids to play with as well.

 For each of the above activities, I covered the child-size tables with brown craft paper and then put the following table stands that I printed out on cardstock, cut out, bent, and trimmed.